dev-sre-21/packer-centos-kvm-k8s/README.md

 sudo cp ./centos7-k8s-base-img/centos7-k8s-base ./centos7-k8s-kvm-imgs/centos7-k8s-base-3
 ```

+## Setup the images

-## Change the the images owner to qemu, so the virtual machines will be created.
+Change the images owner to qemu, so the virtual machines will be created.

 ```ssh
 USER=qemu